 Associated Script oc_outfits

-Note for Users of Restrained Love Viewer Due to a difference in how hidden folders are handled, the stock Outfits script works with RLVa and not RLV.
-RLVa is used by Firestorm Viewer and several other RLV enabled third party viewers.
+Note for Users of Restrained Love Viewer RLVa is used by Firestorm Viewer and several other third party viewers.
 RLV is used by Marine Kelley’s Restrained Love Viewer.
-To use Outfits with Restrained Love Viewer you will have to replace oc_outfits with oc_outfits (RLV).
-Then follow the instructions below, except when spelling the Outfits and Core folders in your inventory, eliminate the period in front of the name:
+To use Outfits with Restrained Love Viewer, follow the instructions below, except when spelling the Outfits and Core folders in your inventory, eliminate the period in front of the name:

 core in place of

 .core.
-Unfortunately this means your Outfits will appear in the Folders menu.
+Unfortunately this means your Outfits folders will also appear in the Folders menu.

 Setting up Outfits